SpocWiki/_public/tech/Triz/Example/Triz-increase_Variety.md

 [SpocWebEntityId::22442]
 [Triz-Principle-Sub::[[Triz-multi-story]]]

-Cassette with 6 CD&#x27;s to increase Music Time and Variety
+Cassette with 6 CD's to increase Music Time and Variety